 While the United States has an adequate supply of corneas to serve people who need transplants here, there is a shortage of corneas worldwide.
 The US exports about 25,000 corneas annually, but the worldwide demand is estimated at 12.7 million.

 In addition to the data, Dr. Puente has a powerful and unstoppable ally in his quest, A.J.’s mother, Sheryl Moore, who started lobbying to change donor exclusion rules soon after he died in 2013.
 She has already succeeded in getting the FDA to shorten its blood donation policy.
 The deferral period for blood donations now stands at three months, and it may be reduced further.

 Dr. Puente and Moore started an organization called Legalize Gay Eyes to advocate for shortening the 5-year deferral policy on corneas.
 They have brought several medical organizations along with them, including The American Academy of Ophthalmology, the American Society of Cataract and Refractive Surgery, the American Medical Association, and the Eye Bank Association of America.
 They have asked the FDA to review it’s 28-year-old policy based on today’s science.

 Dr. Puente also worked with his Congressman, Rep. Joe Neguse (D-CO), to draft a letter to the FDA.
 The letter earned 52 signatures from members of the House of Representatives and the Senate.
 The American Academy of Ophthalmology also wrote a letter to the FDA in 2021 and continues to meet with FDA staff on this issue.
-This month, the American Medical Association agreed to adopt an Academy-backed resolution to update its criteria related to cornea and tissue donation involving men who has sex with men.
+This month, the American Medical Association agreed to adopt an Academy-backed resolution to update its criteria related to cornea and tissue donation involving men who have sex with men.

 The FDA has agreed to review its tissue donation deferral policies but has not offered a time frame for when it will decide, stating only that the process will be data driven.